IG Share Dealing Review – Fees, Platforms Revealed

 Is IG Safe?

-In terms of safety, our IG review found this broker is as strong and stable as it comes.
-Firstly, the broker was launched back in 1974, so you are using a provider that has built a trusted track record than now exceeds four decades.
+Firstly, the broker was launched back in 1974, so you are using a provider that has built a trusted track record of more than four decades.
 Similarly, the platform is home to over 178,000 active traders, which in itself is a good sign.

 On top of its strong regulatory standing in the UK, IG is also licensed by the Monetary Authority of Singapore (MAS) and Australian Securities and Investments Commission (ASIC).
 This ensures that the broker has regulatory oversight on three fronts.